whiteside-daniel/zohocrm-mcpserver/README.md

 - **Field Information**: Retrieve field details for any CRM module
 - **Search Records**: Search across CRM records using natural language
 - **Get Records**: Fetch a specific record from any module
+- **Count Records**: Get a count of records in a module with a variety of filter options
 - **More in Development**: more features coming 2025

 # Prerequisites